tytydraco/yessleep/out/I_carried_a_quote_through_three_wars_On_my_last_mission_it_carried_something_back.md

 “Hold, switch off your night-vision ” Martinez pointed two fingers ahead.
 “Got a visual on targets, two o’clock, 20 metres”

-Through the green wash of my night vision, I saw it - a bright white bloom of light.“Fucking amateurs” Chen whispered.
+Through the green wash of my night vision, I saw it - a bright white bloom of light.

+“Fucking amateurs” Chen whispered.

 My eyes slowly adjusted back to the darkness as we made our way forward.
 “Permission to take out targets, oh great warrior” Martinez took aim.